What is spay/neuter surgery?

-SPCA Florida endorses sterilizing (spaying or neutering) kittens and puppies at the age of two months or two pounds.
+SPCA Florida endorses sterilizing (spaying or neutering) kittens and puppies at the age of 3 months or 3 pounds.
 The most health benefits are achieved if sterilized before their first heat cycle or when males are young.

 Reducing the Number of Homeless Pets